-BIS — Administrative Assistant
+BIS — Administrative Professional

 This AAS program combines general liberal arts courses and business-related topics with a heavy emphasis placed on office computer applications such as word processing, spreadsheets, data base management, presentation software, web design, and desktop publishing.
 Most administrative assistants work in a traditional office setting as part of the general support staff.